-- Establish a permanent police substation within the Long Branch Town Center, using the CRT Zone Optional Method Density Incentive. - Design to include Crime Prevention Through Environmental Design (CPTED) principles. - Support and improve crime prevention and community policing efforts, including neighborhood watches, education, and youth recreation activities and programs that focus on gang prevention.
+- Establish a permanent police substation within the Long Branch Town Center area, using the CRT Zone Optional Method Density Incentive. - Ensure that development is designed to include Crime Prevention Through Environmental Design (CPTED) principles. - Support and improve crime prevention and community policing efforts, including neighborhood watches, education, and youth recreation activities and programs that focus on gang prevention. - Support the continuous evaluation of fire and rescue and emergency medical services at existing stations to provide for adequate and efficient services.